 Flip flops are best left for the bar or beach.
-Most anglers have found errant flip flops near the river.
-Aside from horrible traction they provide no protection or support for the uneven and slippery conditions encountered on the river.
-Stick with your wading boots and substitute a neoprene wet wading sock for the stocking foot of your waders.
+Aside from the horrible traction they provide, flip flops offer no protection or support for the uneven and slippery conditions encountered on the river.
+Stick with your wading boots and substitute a neoprene guide guard wading sock for the stocking foot of your waders.
 Wading boots with interchangeable soles allow the angler to match the appropriate sole for the traction needed on any given day.
 Choose rubber soles for hiking to an alpine lake on a rocky trail or felt soles for the mossy rocks of the riverbed.

 Fly Fishing Shirts